kubernetes-sigs/ingress2gateway/pkg/i2gw/emitters/agentgateway/README.md

 **Notes:**

-- This feature is emitted as a **per-Service** `AgentgatewayPolicy` because backend HTTP protocol selection is backend-scoped.
+- This feature is emitted as a **per-backend** `AgentgatewayPolicy` because backend HTTP protocol selection is backend-scoped.
+- Targeting behavior:
+  - For normal Service backendRefs, the policy targets `group: ""`, `kind: Service`.
+  - If `service-upstream` rewrites a backendRef to `group: agentgateway.dev`, `kind: AgentgatewayBackend`, the policy targets that `AgentgatewayBackend` instead.
 - This annotation does **not** cause ingress2gateway to emit a `GRPCRoute`.
 The generated route remains an `HTTPRoute`; the emitter uses `AgentgatewayPolicy.spec.backend.http.version: HTTP2` to express how agentgateway should communicate with the upstream backend.